 Whether you decide to hire us as your attorneys or not, we want you to be prepared in dealing with your medical providers after a work injury.
 Here are 10 Costly Mistakes to Avoid:

 It is your responsibility to prove that you were injured at work.
 If you have any pain or problems caused by your job, you need to immediately report the injury and ask for medical care.
-Often insurance companies and sometimes judges believe that if you do seek immediate medical attention, then your condition may not be related to the accident.
-Even relatively minor pain can lead to big problems later so see a doctor as soon as possible, because minor injuries may get worse.
-The first words out of the insurance company’s attorney to the judge should not be, “Mr./Mrs. _________ did not bother seeing a doctor until 3 days after the work injury.”
+Often insurance companies, and sometimes judges, believe that if you do not seek immediate medical attention, then your condition may not be related to the accident.
+Even relatively minor pain can lead to big problems later, so see a doctor as soon as possible.
+The first argument by the insurance company’s attorney to the judge should not be, “Mr./Mrs. _________ did not bother seeing a doctor until three days after the work injury.”

 The insurance company, their lawyers and eventually perhaps a judge will review your medical records.
 When you fail to attend an appointment, your medical record will say “No show” or “DNS” meaning did not show.
 While you may have a valid reason for missing your appointment, these still look bad.
 More than one “No Show” or “DNS” will not only make your medical providers not happy, but may also make it look like you did not care about your medical treatment.
-Showing up late or worse yet not showing up at all costs your medical providers money because they could have seen another patient which makes them upset.
+Showing up late or, worse yet, not showing up at all costs your medical providers money because they could have seen another patient, which makes them upset.
 Doctors who are upset with their patients often do not make good witnesses for their patients.
-If you need to reschedule or cancel an appointment please call at least 24 hours before it is scheduled.
-You do not want to hear from the insurance company’s lawyer, “Mr./Mrs. _________ missed 3 appointments and for 2 of the ones he/she went to he/she was late.
+If you need to reschedule or cancel an appointment, please call at least 24 hours before it is scheduled.
+You do not want to hear from the insurance company’s lawyer, “Mr./Mrs. _________ missed three appointments and for two of the ones he/she went to he/she was late.
 Did he/she really care about his/her injuries?”

 Your medical records are the heart and lungs of your workers' compensation claim and what is in them is very important.
 If there is no mention in your records of problems doing your job, it is unlikely that the insurance company and/or the judge will just take your word for it later on.
 Therefore, if your injury is negatively impacting your ability to work, you need to document this by telling your health care providers.
 Taking notes with you to your appointments in order for you to make sure to tell your medical providers everything can be very helpful.